miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 in my code so that I have a great starting point when I can revisit those ghostly LLM operations.
 Appropriate for Halloween, haha!

+## Regret Over Rolled-Back AI Teaching Functionality

+One of the things I'm sorry about is that I had to roll back some of the callback "teaching the AI" functions.
+That is, when one of these ghost in the machine function-calls fails, I took the error message right down to the detailed traceback and feed it back into the LLM as a system message so that it could make another try and fix its mistake.
+However, the complexity exploded and as excited as I was about that, I basically gutted those features since the last time I discussed them here.
+The idea is solid, just my implementation lacked.

+## LLMs Don't Like Python Traceback Error Messages Any More Than You Do

+See, LLMs are going to really take to hart the latest info in the conversation history and if it's ugly debugging messages, it's going to start talking gobbledygook back to you&#151;especially when it gets a taste of those indecipherable Python traceback messages, haha!
+No, it's not just you.
+Those things are confusing as hell and it even makes LLMs start talking nonsense.
+The answer is to control the error message that gets fed back into the LLM with precision and clarity.
+It's got to be like a teacher or college professor breaking down the problem, where it went wrong, how it could do better next time, giving an example directly related to the given attempt and an explicit command to try again.